Djay Pro 5.6 Brings Mobile Spotify Integration & Better Hardware Support

 The Spotify news will grab the headlines – the entire Spotify catalogue, including playlists and editorial selections, is now accessible directly within Djay on mobile devices.
 Combined with existing Mac and PC support, that means Spotify is now available across Djay’s complete lineup of apps, once again (this was the only platform to offer this for many years, before Spotify pulled out for the DJ world entirely five years ago).

 But the real news is the doubling down on hardware support.
-This update shows a company systematically working through its hardware compatibility list, not only adding current models but improving compatibility with existing controllers like the DJM-S11, DDJ-REV7, DDJ-1000 and Omnis Duo.
+This update shows a company systematically working through its hardware compatibility list, not only adding current models but improving compatibility with existing gear like the DJM-S11, DDJ-REV7, DDJ-1000, and Omnis Duo.

 The same pattern appears in the improvements section.
 DVS playback behaviour has been fixed when switching to internal mode.
 The DDJ-1000, DDJ-1000SRT, DDJ-800, DDJ-FLX10, and DDJ-REV5 now support a second cue points page.
-The DDJ-1000 gains beat FX and Color FX support.
-The DJM-450 gets DVS support.
+The DDJ-1000 gains Beat FX and Color FX support.
+The DJM-450 mixer gets DVS support.

 Everything, everywhere, all at once…